Consent of children and young people

 “Researchers should be attentive to the developmental level of children and young people when engaging them in understanding the nature and likely outcomes of research and when judging their capacity to consent to the research”.
 (NS 4.2.6)

-The University of Sydney HREC prefers parent/carer consent be obtained for any research participant under the age of 18 years, particularly when the participant is still attending school.
+The University of Sydney HREC prefers parent/carer consent be obtained for any research involving children and young people, particularly when the participant is still attending school.